It’s enough to keep you up at night.

 5PM Interview with Jim Gruenwald

-5PM: You came out of retirement in 2007 to take a shot at making the 2008 Olympic Team.
-You were also an assistant coach at the time with the Northern Michigan program where one of your wrestlers (Joe Betterman) was the top guy at your weight.
+5PM: You came out of retirement in 2007 to take a shot at making the ’08 Olympic Team.
+You were also an assistant coach at the time with the Northern Michigan program, where one of your wrestlers (Joe Betterman) was the top guy at your weight.
 Was this a difficult thing for you to decide on or was your mind made up pretty quickly?

-I pulled the trigger and like a week later, I tore my MCL.
+I pulled the trigger, and like a week later, I tore my MCL.
 I was like, Are you kidding me?
-Then I go to Sunkist with the torn MCL and (Joe) Betterman just launches me with the new rules.
+Then I go to Sunkist with the torn MCL and (Joe) Betterman just launches me with the new rules (Reverse lock from par terre — Ed.).
 I wasn’t used to the reverse lift and he just crushed me in the finals.
 It was embarrassing.
 So I just went back to work to figure out that position because I knew I was good enough on the feet, but I had to figure out that position and get better at it.
-Then we went to the National tournament and I all but walked through.
-I think I had two close periods in the semifinals and ended up tech’ing Willie Madison and had Betterman in the finals and after the butt-whooping he gave me at Sunkist, I made some adjustments and I think the scores were something like 5-0 and 8-3.
+Then we went to the National tournament and I all but walked through it.
+I think I had two close periods in the semifinals and ended up tech’ing Willie Madison, and had Betterman in the finals.
+After the butt-whooping he gave me at Sunkist, I made some adjustments and I think the scores were something like 5-0 and 8-3.

 5PM: Why would you?
 If we’re being honest, I don’t think we see it enough.
 If anything, I think that’s part of the problem with our country, we put our older athletes out to pasture too early when they still have a lot to give.